xbeat/Machine-Learning/README.md

 Introduction to Dynamic Price Modelling: Bates Model

 The Bates model is an extension of the Heston stochastic volatility model, incorporating jump processes to capture sudden price movements.
 It's widely used in financial markets for option pricing and risk management, particularly for assets exhibiting both continuous and discontinuous price changes.

+## The Power of Python Dictionaries

+Basic Dictionary Operations and Initialization

+Python dictionaries serve as versatile hash table implementations, offering constant-time complexity for key-based operations.
+Understanding fundamental dictionary operations is crucial for efficient data manipulation and storage in Python programming, particularly when dealing with structured data representations.

 ## Identifying and Removing Duplicates in Pandas